1965 Nickel Value Checker: Errors List & No Mint Mark Worth

 1965 Nickel Categories:

-The 1965 Nickel is categorized by both its strike type and surface quality.
-Regular Mint State coins were mass-produced for circulation, while Special Mint Set versions were specially struck with superior quality.
-SMS coins are further classified by their cameo effect – SP for standard specimen, CAM for cameo contrast, and DCAM for the most pronounced deep cameo appearance, making them premium collectibles.
+The 1965 nickel is categorized by both its strike type and surface quality.
+Regular Mint State coins were mass-produced for circulation.
+Special Mint Set versions were struck with extra care and show finer surfaces.

-The 1965 No Mint Mark Nickel marks the beginning of America’s “no mint mark era,” as the Coinage Act of 1965 mandated that all coins struck between 1965-1967 bear no mint marks to discourage collectors from hoarding coins from specific mints.
-That year, the Philadelphia Mint alone produced over 136 million business strike nickels, which despite their large quantity, typically show poor quality due to circulation wear.
+The 1965 No Mint Mark nickel marks the beginning of America’s “no mint mark era.”
+The Coinage Act of 1965 mandated that all coins struck between 1965–1967 bear no mint marks — a deliberate move to stop collectors from pulling specific-mint coins out of circulation.
+The Philadelphia Mint alone struck over 136 million nickels that year.

 1965 No Mint Mark Nickel Price/Grade Chart